Best Way To Get Rid of Voles

 When voles eat bark from trees, especially young-growth trees, they can do considerable harm, called “Girdling.”

-Girdling, caused by Voles leaves a ring of exposed wood, leading to rot or insect infestation, eventually killing the tree.
+Girdling, caused by Voles, leaves a ring of exposed wood, leading to rot or insect infestation, which eventually kills the tree.

 How Do You Get Rid of Voles?